dimanikulin/capable-cpp-template/README.md

 ## Boilerplate check
 This [script](./scripts/check_boilerplate.py) recursively scans the directory for source files (you can define which extensions to include).
 Then it compares the beginning of each file against the boilerplate template.
 Finally it print which files pass or fail.
+You will need to update <YOUR COMPANY NAME> in boilerplate.txt to start using this check.

 ## File size check
 [It](./scripts/check_file_size.py)